EarthByte/optAPM/README.md

 ...where *cores* is the number of cores to use.

-If you are running on a HPC cluster (such as Artemis) then edit the "Optimise_APM.pbs" PBS script with the number of nodes/cores and walltime, etc, and then run:
+If you are running on a HPC cluster (such as NCI's Gadi) then edit the "Optimise_APM.sh" job submission script with the number of cpus, amount of memory and walltime, etc, and then run:

 ```
-  qsub Optimise_APM.pbs
+  qsub Optimise_APM.sh
 ```

 ...to submit to the job queue.
 When the job is finished you should have the final optimised rotation file mentioned above.

-*NOTE*: The "Optimise_APM.pbs" PBS scheduling script was used on the Artemis HPC at the University of Sydney and may require modifications for other HPC systems.
+> Note: The "Optimise_APM.sh" job submission script was used on NCI's Gadi HPC and may require modifications for other HPC systems.

-**NOTE**: Make sure to copy all directories over to the HPC (even empty directories like "model_output") otherwise an exception will get raised during execution and mpirun (or mpiexec) will get terminated abruptly (possibly without an error message).
+> Note: Make sure to copy all directories over to the HPC (even empty directories like "model_output") otherwise an exception will get raised during execution and mpirun (or mpiexec) will get terminated abruptly (possibly without an error message).

 ## Results